-Like in any game, it is common to start at a more easy level and then progress to harder challenges.
-I personally don’t know of any game that starts with a high complex level and progresses to an easier level.
-However, more complex levels doesn’t mean more difficult tasks for you.
+Like in any game, it is common to start at a more easy level and then progresses to harder challenges.
+I personally don’t know of any game that starts with a highly complex level and progresses to an easier level.
+However, more complex levels don’t mean more difficult tasks for you.
 The first level of a game can be as difficult for you as a mid one.
 In the same way that your first driving lesson was to simply learn how to accelerate, brake and steer, but for most of us it wasn’t an easy task.

 The momentum that leads us to improvement is measured precisely between the complexity of the task and the preparation that you have for it.
 If the momentum is positive (more complex than your preparation) and you accept the challenge, you will learn with the process.
 If the momentum is negative (less complex to you), you will not unlearn, you will perfect the process.

 We can leverage our learning curve using our daily activities to maximize that momentum.
 If we look at the projects we deliver as a game, we may notice the same patterns in both.
-It is common for us to start our professional path according to the level we are.
-At the beginning, we might participate as a junior developer in building a ticket management system, where we should focus on learning the best development practices and quality tests.
+It is common for us to start our professional path according to the level we are at.
+In the beginning, we might participate as junior developers in building a ticket management system, where we should focus on learning the best development practices and quality tests.
 And since we are doing most of the tasks for the first time, we have for sure a positive momentum that we can leverage to improve daily.

-After finishing this project, you are not the same person with the same skills of before.
+After finishing this project, you are not the same person with the same skills as before.
 However, this doesn’t mean that you should break the momentum just because you grew.
-Like in the battle scenarios, if we look at the next project beyond the tasks you feel comfortable with, you will have the possibility to continuously improve.
+Like in battle scenarios, if we look at the next project beyond the tasks we feel comfortable with, we will have the possibility to continuously improve.
 Maybe this next project includes a mobile application with offline synchronization patterns, which adds a new level of complexity compared to the previous project.
 In this case, you can look at the tasks you already know (that have less momentum) to perfect them, and look at the new more challenging tasks as an opportunity to grow.

 By looking at each project with the “momentum glasses”, you are investing in a continuous learning process that will lead you into a more efficient professional.
-If every team member works upon the same mindset, the team will be pointing to a better decentralized leadership.
-With that, everyone will have a continuous learning focus, critical for the achievement of their priorities, critical to support and help other team’s tasks, and critical for the accomplishment of the mission to deliver the best solution for our customer.
+If every team member works with the same mindset, the team will be pointing to better, decentralized leadership.
+With that, everyone will have a continuous learning focus, critical for the achievement of their priorities, critical to supporting and helping other team’s tasks, and critical for the accomplishment of the mission to deliver the best solution for our customers.

 The Learning Triangle